BHASVIC-WilliamWinter24/UnityTutorial/README.md

 - strings can be concatenated with +
 - functions and polymorphism works the same as in Java
 - **if statements**: `if (variable < 0) {  }`, `else if (variable >= 0) {  }`, `else {  }`
+- if there is only one line after an if statement, you can omit the curly brackets
 - **OR** = `||`, **AND** = `&&`
 - **switch-case statements**: `switch (variable) {  case (value): etc case (value): etc  }`
 - remember to use `break:` to break from the switch-case